-- 3.1 The National Planning Policy Framework (NPPF) sets out planning guidance concerning archaeological remains and other elements of the historic environment (DCLG 2012). - 3.2 Paragraph 126 of the NPPF emphasises the need for local authorities to set out a clear strategy for the conservation and enjoyment of the historic environment, where heritage assets are recognised as a finite and irreplaceable resource, which should be preserved in a manner appropriate to their significance. - 3.3 Paragraph 128 addresses planning applications stating that "....local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
+- moving from a net loss of bio-diversity to achieving net gains for nature; - replacing poor design with better design; - improving the conditions in which people live, work, travel and take leisure; and - widening the choice of high quality homes". - 3.6 Thereafter, Paragraph 14, which starts by stating that "...at the heart of the National Planning Policy Framework is a presumption in favour of sustainable development, which should be seen as a golden thread running through both plan-making and decision-taking" then concludes by adding that "....for decision-taking this means...where the development plan is absent, silent or relevant policies are out-of-date, granting permission unless...specific policies in this Framework indicate development should be restricted". - 3.7 Paragraph 126 of the NPPF emphasises the need for local authorities to set out a clear strategy for the conservation and enjoyment of the historic environment, where heritage assets are recognised as a finite and irreplaceable resource, which should be preserved in a manner appropriate to their significance. - 3.8 Paragraph 128 addresses planning applications stating that "....local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal on their significance.
 As a minimum the relevant historic environment record should have been consulted and the heritage assets assessed using appropriate expertise where necessary.
-Where a site on which development is proposed includes or has the potential to include heritage assets with archaeological interest, local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation". - 3.4 Designated heritage assets are addressed in Paragraph 132 which states that "...when considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
+Where a site on which development is proposed includes or has the potential to include heritage assets with archaeological interest, local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation". - 3.9 Designated heritage assets are addressed in Paragraph 132 which states that "...when considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
 The more important the asset, the greater the weight should be.
 Significance can be harmed or lost through alteration or destruction of the heritage asset or development within its setting.
 As heritage assets are irreplaceable, any harm or loss should require clear and convincing justification.
 Substantial harm to or loss of a grade II listed building, park or garden should be exceptional.
-Substantial harm to or loss of designated heritage assets of the highest significance, notably scheduled monuments, protected wreck sites, battlefields, grade I and II listed buildings, grade I and II registered parks and gardens, and World Heritage Sites, should be wholly exceptional". - 3.5 The settings of heritage assets are also addressed in paragraph 129, which states that "...local planning authorities should identify and assess the particular significance of any heritage asset that may be affected by a proposal (including by development affecting the setting of a heritage asset) taking account of the available evidence and any necessary expertise.
+Substantial harm to or loss of designated heritage assets of the highest significance, notably scheduled monuments, protected wreck sites, battlefields, grade I and II\ listed buildings, grade I and II\ registered parks and gardens, and World Heritage Sites, should be wholly exceptional". - 3.10 The settings of heritage assets are also addressed in paragraph 129, which states that:

+"...local planning authorities should identify and assess the particular significance of any heritage asset that may be affected by a proposal (including by development affecting the setting of a heritage asset) taking account of the available evidence and any necessary expertise.
 They should take this assessment into account when considering the impact of a proposal on a heritage asset, to avoid or minimise conflict between the heritage asset's conservation and any aspect of the proposal".